Differentially Private Distributed Nonconvex Stochastic Optimization with Quantized Communication: Abstract

 \section{Abstract}

-This paper proposes a new distributed nonconvex stochastic optimization algorithm that can achieve privacy protection, communication efficiency and convergence simultaneously.
-Specifically, each node adds time-varying privacy noises to its local state to avoid information leakage, and then quantizes its noise-perturbed state before transmitting to improve communication efficiency.
-By employing the subsampling method controlled through the sample-size parameter, the proposed algorithm reduces the impact of privacy noises, and enhances the differential privacy level.
-When the global cost function satisfies the Polyak-{\L}ojasiewicz condition, the mean and high-probability convergence rate and the oracle complexity of the proposed algorithm are given.
-Importantly, the proposed algorithm achieves both the mean convergence and a finite cumulative differential privacy budget over infinite iterations as the sample-size goes to infinity.
-A numerical example of the distributed training on the ``MNIST'' dataset is given to show the effectiveness of the algorithm.
+This paper proposes a novel distributed nonconvex stochastic optimization algorithm that can achieve privacy protection and convergence simultaneously while improving communication efficiency.
+Specifically, each node adds general privacy noises to its local state to avoid information leakage, and then, quantizes its noise-perturbed state before transmitting to improve communication efficiency.
+By using a sampling parameter-controlled subsampling method, the proposed algorithm enhances the differential privacy level compared to the existing works.
+By using a new convergence analysis technique, the mean square convergence for nonconvex cost functions is given without assuming that gradients are bounded.
+Furthermore, when the nonconvex cost function satisfies the Polyak-{\L}ojasiewicz condition, a convergence rate and the oracle complexity of the proposed algorithm are given.
+By using a two-time-scale step-sizes method and a probabilistic quantizer, the proposed algorithm achieves finite cumulative differential privacy budgets $\epsilon$, $\delta$ and the mean square convergence simultaneously while improving communication efficiency as the sample-size goes to infinity.
+A numerical example of the distributed training on the ``MNIST'' dataset is given to show the effectiveness and advantages of the algorithm.